Hearing Delzant polytopes from the equivariant spectrum: Heat invariants in a nutshell

 for all values of $s \in \bbR$.
 Hence we know $\text{vol}(Q)$.

-As we have seen in Lemma \ref{volumes_of_pre_images}, there is a way to relate the volume of $Q$ to the volumes of the faces in the polytope which correspond to it under the moment map.
+As we have seen in Lemma \ref{volumes_of_pre_images}, one can relate the volume of $Q$ to the volumes of the faces in the polytope which correspond to it under the moment map.
 If $F$ is the only face of minimal codimension $q$ associated to $F_\theta$, then $\text{vol}(Q)=(2\pi)^{n-q}\text{vol}(F)$ and we know the volume of $F$ exactly; else, we have this relationship for each face and its corresponding pre-image under the moment map and we know the sum of the volumes of the faces of minimal codimension which are normal to $u_F$.

 We may also take $\theta \in \bbR^n$ equal to zero, so that $\psi(e^{i \theta})$ is the identity.
 In this case we get the usual asymptotic expansion of the heat trace, and thus we obtain the usual heat invariants.
 In particular the spectrum determines the volume of $M$, so by Lemma \ref{volumes_of_pre_images} we hear the volume of $P$. \end{proof}